marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/microblaze-function-attributes.rst

   function, only volatiles used by the function are saved.
 A normal function return is generated instead of a return from interrupt.

-.. index:: break_handler function attribute, MicroBlaze

-.. index:: break handler functions
+.. index:: break_handler function attribute, MicroBlaze, break handler functions

 .. gcc-attr:: break_handler